acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/detectors/presence_detection.rst

 .. math::
    A(f, d) = \max(A(f, d), 15)

-Before the final output is generated, the depthwise inter-frame presence score is multiplied with the phase and amplitude weight:
+Before the final output is generated, the depth-wise inter-frame presence score is multiplied with the phase and amplitude weight:

 .. math::
    \bar{s}_\text{inter_dev}(f, d) = \bar{s}_\text{inter_dev}(f, d) \cdot \phi(f, d) \cdot A(f, d)